fkarg/fkarg.github.io/staged/extreme-ownership.md

 - Senior Leaders need to pass down general strategic understanding of the mission
-- Leaders on all levels need to understand _why_ they do something, not just _what_ to adapt to changing circumstances faster
+- Leaders on all levels need to understand _why_ they do something, not just _what_, to adapt to changing circumstances faster
 - Leadership is not one person leading, but many leaders working together to lead (up and down the chain)